PBF Program Administrator, Injury Prevention Program

-Whilst moving the load, a pallet of bolts slipped off and landed on top of Paul.
-He now lives as an incomplete L1 paraplegic and conducts workplace presentations sharing his incident with people.
-Sharing how his incident could have been prevented if he had taken more of a stand about proper safety standards at work.
+Whilst moving the load of form ply, a 480kg pallet of bolts slipped off the top and hit Paul on the back of his shoulders.
+He now lives as a paraplegic and conducts workplace presentations sharing the details of his incident.
+Paul’s presentation addresses how his incident could have been prevented if he had taken more of a stand about proper safety standards at work.

 “I believe that safety is very important and the responsibility of everyone.
 Cutting corners to save time or staying up late so you don’t miss out on things in life may seem like a good idea at the time, but things can go wrong when you are tired or don’t follow correct procedure.”